3D printing in hospitals: How to make it work

 Quality management (QM) is an important topic that will continue to gain in importance within the framework of MDR.
 Kumovis has grown with the regulatory framework since its foundation and will be pleased to advise you individually on QM and other topics such as “medical device manufacturers,” “go-to market” and “process safety.”

-Be it medical product design or 3D printing in hospitals, we are looking forward to your inquiries and are happy to support you as your reliable long-term partner.
+Be it medical product design or 3D printing in hospitals, we are looking forward to your inquiries and are happy to support you as your dedicated partner.